c94rivera/seqFrog/README.md

 ### Get Started
-The following programs need to be installed in your $PATH variable by following their full installation instructions.
-This should be done FIRST with the installation of the pipeline.
+The following dependecies need to be installed on your computer.
+This should be done FIRST, before the installation of the pipeline.
-Run the following commands then proceed with Samtools and Bowtie2 installation instructions
 ```
 sudo apt install gcc
 sudo apt install make